 Another good reason to Chelsea Chop is to make plants bushier and sturdier.
 Some plants like sedums can quickly get leggy and flop over.
 Other plants can get too large and overshadow their neighbours.
 So the Chelsea Chop is a good way to keep your perennials in good shape.

-Remember the “choppings” make good material for cuttings!
+Remember that the “choppings” make good material for cuttings.
 Sedums in particular take root quite quickly.
 Share them with your friends!

 A Second Flush of Flowers

 For some perennials such as hollyhocks, foxgloves and delphiniums, you can use the Chelsea Chop to get a second flush of flowers.
 Once the main flower spikes have finished and started to die back, then chop them off at the base.
 If you are lucky, more flower spikes will grow.
 Giving the plant a feed will increase your chances of success!